sdercolin/vlabeler/readme/plugin-development.md

 by [GraalVM 22.1](https://www.graalvm.org/22.1/reference-manual/js/).

-It implements JavaScript in the ECMAScript (ECMA-262) specification which is fully compatible with the ECMAScript 2021 specification (ES12)
+It implements JavaScript in the ECMAScript (ECMA-262) specification which is fully compatible with the ECMAScript 2021 specification (ES12).
 Check [JavaScript Compatibility](https://www.graalvm.org/22.1/reference-manual/js/JavaScriptCompatibility/) for detailed info about language specifications.

 ## Template Generation Scripts

-A plugin with `template` type is selected and executed in the `New Project` page.
+A plugin with `template` type is selected and executed on the `New Project` page.
-It should create a list of entries for subsequent edition.
+It should create a list of entries for subsequent editions.

 ### Input